MetallicAsylum/Novation-Launchpad-X-MK3/README.md

 4. You know the script will be active if the "Session" button is now lit!

 # Known Issues:
-* For some odd reason, the button flashing when dumping the score log doesn't work due to it getting the device exactly 5 ports ahead, weird bug but I haven't found a direct fix.
 * Default Mixer Track colors are not accurate for Users using Themes that have a shift in the Hue Knob, this seems to be an FL API error when getting a color that I have not found a workaround for.
 * In performance mode, the "Press" category "Hold and Motion" doesn't seem to work as expected, so it works the same as "Retrigger"